ateeducacion/mediatecaMedusa-to-omekaS/README.md

 - `--log-level`: Set the logging level (default: INFO)
 - `--as-task`: Save as task (y) or execute immediately (n).
 Default: n
 - `--execute-tasks`: JSON string with bulk_import_ids to execute: `'{"bulk_import_id":[1,2,3]}'`
+- `--output-file`: Path to the output JSON file with migration results

 This script will:
 1. Check if the required packages are installed (and install them if needed)